catp0wer/catp0wer.github.io/_posts/2017-11-02- How-to-create-a-virtual-machine.md

+---
+layout: post
-How to create a Virtual machine
+title: How to create a Virtual machine
+---

 I remember an incident at work a few years ago, we needed a VM urgently, to test a web page on a different version of IE.
 My colleague volunteered for creating this VM, and I thought then - "Wow, he knows how to do this, he's a guru!".